StavropoulosK/UI-UX-Figma-Human-centered-design/README.md

 In this project we analyze, evaluate and redesign a document scanning application using human centered design principles.
-Initially, we study some available applications and from them we choose one, Microsoft Lens, that seemed to have some areas which could be improved.
+Initially, we study some available applications and from them we choose one, Microsoft Lens, that seems to have some areas which can be improved.

 Moreover we use human-centered design methods and perform user analysis to understand and define typical users.
 Afterwards we do task analysis to understand exactly what